-(2) No chlorine shall be discharged in detectable amounts.
-The discharge of total residual chlorine shall not be greater than the non-detect level of less than 0.1mg/L.
+2 No chlorine shall be discharged in detectable amounts.
+The discharge of total residual chlorine shall not be greater than the non-detect level of less than 0.1 mg/L.

-^{} A grab sample be taken for Total Residual Chlorine which shall be sampled at the start of the discharge.
+3 The grab sample for Total Residual Chlorine must be taken at the start of the discharge.

-Section B. Effluent Limitations and Monitoring Requirements - Dalecarlia Sedimentation Basins (Outfall 002Q)
+Section B. Outfall 002Q Effluent Limitations and Monitoring Requirements - Potomac River